Shopify API authentication

 It's best practice to include the

-Shopify-Storefront-Buyer-IP header enables the platform to impose IP-level rate limiting as an added protection against a single user, such as a bot, consuming a high level of capacity.
+Shopify-Storefront-Buyer-IP header enables Shopify to impose IP-level rate limiting as an added protection against a single user.
+For example, a bot might consume a high level of capacity.